Audio Recording Handbook & Frequently Asked Questions Related to the Recording of Meetings

 How does the parent/guardian/18-year-old student request to audio record a 504, IEP, or Special Education Evaluation Meeting?

 - The parent/guardian/18-year-old student must notify a member of the Section 504 or IEP team that they plan to audio record at least 24 hours prior to the meeting to allow sufficient time to access the technology for the meeting.
-If the meeting was scheduled with less than 24 hours notice due to parent/guardian/18-year-old student's waiver of 10-day notice requirement, they may still request to record and the district will make every effort to meet this request if technology is available.
+If the meeting was scheduled with less than 24 hours notice due to parent/guardian/18-year-old student's waiver of the 10-day notice requirement, they may still request to record and the district will make every effort to meet this request if technology is available.

 If the parent/guardian/18-year-old student does not notify a CPS team member they plan to audio record within the 24 hour timeline, will the 504, IEP and/or Special Education Evaluation Meeting be rescheduled?